Dustless-SMP/Scarpet-1.12/README.md

 ## Credits

-The code for this version scarpet (which isn't identical, but similar to gnembon's) was inspired by [the original scarpet](https://github.com/gnembon/fabric-carpet) as well as vktec's [redlog](https://github.com/vktec/redlog).
+The code for this version of scarpet is basically a copy pasta of [the original scarpet's code](https://github.com/gnembon/fabric-carpet)

 ## Getting Started
 ### Setting up your sources